CareerVillage/community-guidelines/index.md

 - Ask for a job, internship, donation, or other form of gift or opportunity.
 - Post a brand new question (not a follow up to a specific piece of advice) you have as a comment.
 A brand new question should be posted as a new question, not as a comment!
-- Ask about your homework if you’re only asking do get the assignment done or if your questions about your homework don’t actually pertain to your career or future.
+- Ask about your homework if you’re only asking to get the assignment done or if your questions about your homework don’t actually pertain to your career or future.

 **For professionals**